-Member of the Future Fund Board of Guardians.
-Chairman of State Library of NSW Audit Committee.
+Member of the Future Fund Board of Guardians, Australian College of Dermatology and the Barbara May Foundation.
+Former Chairman and current Member of State Library of NSW Audit Committee.
 Director of Lawcover Pty Limited and Lawcover Insurance Pty Limited.

-Director of Barbara May Foundation.
-Former Chairman of Commonwealth Superannuation Corporation.
-Former Director of Aircruising Australia Ltd.
+Previously, Ms Doyle has been the Chairman of Commonwealth Superannuation Corporation and Director of Aircruising Australia Ltd.